lubisz03/HealthBoyz/README.md

 1. Clone the repository.
 2. Ensure that you have PHP and Node installed on your machine.
 3. Open the console in the project directory and run 'npm install'.
-4. Copy the contents of the API folder (not the folder itself) into your server directory (e.g., XAMPP).
+4. Copy the contents of the API folder (not the folder itself) into your server directory (e.g. XAMPP).
-5. Start your PHP and MySQL server and create a new database.
+5. Start your PHP and MySQL server and create a new database named 'healthboyz'.
 6. Update the credentials and database information in the 'dbconfig.php' file.
 7. Execute the 'db.sql' file to create the necessary tables (doctors and appointments).
 8. In the cloned GitHub front-end environment, run the commands 'npm run dev' and 'npm run start' to run the app.